AkshTi/uncertainty-routing/README.md

 # Uncertainty Routing in Instruction-Tuned LMs

 This repo contains experiments probing how an instruction-tuned language model represents “answerability” and routes that internal signal into either a direct answer or an explicit abstention (e.g., “UNCERTAIN”).
 The focus is mechanistic: localizing where the decision is formed, testing causal leverage across depth, and identifying high-impact attention components that control the final routing behavior.
+(Readme generated with help from LLMs).

 ## Core idea
 Uncertainty and abstention are often treated as the same thing (high uncertainty ⇒ abstain).
 In practice, they can decouple: a model can be internally uncertain yet still answer, or abstain even when token-level uncertainty looks low.
 This project studies the internal computation that turns “answerability evidence” into a discrete answer vs abstain decision.